RobotCasserole1736/RobotCasserole1736.github.io/index.md

 ---
 layout: home_style
 ---
-# THANK YOU!!

-Thank you for a wonderful 2021-2022 season!

-For more info on joining the team, keep an eye out for announcements about our team's Open House in September.

-# COVID 19 Updates

-Our Team Policy is [posted here](covid19.html)
+# Welcome back, students!!

+For returning students, check our calendar and your email for information on our fall meeting schedule.

+For new students looking to join the team, email us for info, and drop by our team's open house on **SEPTEMBER 27th or 29th, 6-8pm**

-# 2021-2022 Season Resources
+# 2022-2023 Season Resources

 ## All Students